JNSStudios/ToonTuber-Player/README.md

     - NOT blocked by the current animation
     - the current animation is in the "requires" list of the animation
+    - is NOT the current animation (to prevent duplicates) Before selecting the next animation, the player will then **give selection weights to the animations** in the filtered list that have the current animation listed as a requirement.
+This is to ensure that **animations with a met requirement will be more likely to be selected**.
-    - is NOT the current animation (to prevent duplicates) The player will then randomly select one of the animations from the filtered list, and **queue** that animation.
+The player will then randomly select one of the animations from the filtered list (using the selection weights), and **queue** that animation.
 (Or it will do nothing if the list is empty.)

 When **a new animation is queued**, the player will check if the current animation is locked.
 If it is, it will wait until the current animation is unlocked before playing the queued animation. (**NOTE: ALL Canned animations are automatically LOCKED.**)